secabuser/SshCracker/README.md

-Here’s the updated documentation tailored to the final version of your SSH Cracker tool:

----

 # SSH Cracker

-A Python-based tool for multi-threaded SSH brute-forcing with an interactive and user-friendly interface.
-It simplifies the process with detailed logging and robust concurrency.
+A Python-based tool for SSH Cracker :]

 ![Screenshot of Tool](tool_screenshot.png)